Development Setup

 1. Jellyfin Configuration

-After running make up:
+After running just up:

 - Open